William Forster (mathematician)

 William Forster (fl.
 1630–1673) was an English mathematician living in London, a pupil of the celebrated mathematician and astronomer clergyman William Oughtred (1574-1660).
-He is best known for his book, a translation and edition of Oughtred's treatise entitled The Circles of Proportion.
-Oughtred invented horizontal and circular forms of the slide rule, and Forster persuaded his master to let him translate his writings about their form and use, and to publish them.
-The publication resulted in a controversy, because another student of Oughtred's, Richard Delamain the elder, during the two years (1630-32) in which Forster was preparing the book, brought out two treatises on the same subject claiming the inventions as his own, and addressing himself to royal patronage.
+He is best known for his book, a translation, compilation and edition of Oughtred's notes, entitled The Circles of Proportion.
+In it, Forster published Oughtred Circles of Proportion, a logaritmic calculator disc with two cursors, and the Horizontal Instrument, device for astronomical calculations.
+Forster had persuaded his master to let him translate his notes and rules of use about these two devices, and to publish them.
+The publication resulted in a controversy, because Richard Delamain the elder, before his publication (1630-32) in which Forster was preparing the book, brought out one treatise on the same subject but with a slide rule substantially different to Oughtred invention (two concentric rings with two logarithmic scales and no cursor) then becoming the first inventor of the slide rule (and getting royal patronage).
+Delamain also published a second book on his horizontal quadrant, based on Gunter previously published quadrant.
+He had studied mathematics from Edmund Gunter lectures and chats in his rooms at Gresham College and so, it is not clear what he learned from Oughtred.
 Forster's work was dedicated to that eminent intellectual, Sir Kenelm Digby (1603-1665), and the account of Oughtred's claim is found in Forster's Preface, or Letter of Dedication.
-Following the invention or discovery of logarithms by John Napier, in his Mirifici Logarithmorum Canonis Descriptio of 1614, the translation of that work by Edward Wright (1561-1615), and Henry Briggs's Arithmetica Logarithmica of 1624, the development of the slide rule had an important impact on the teaching of mathematics.
+Following the invention or discovery of logarithms by John Napier, in his Mirifici Logarithmorum Canonis Descriptio of 1614, the translation of that work by Edward Wright (1561-1615), and Henry Briggs's Arithmetica Logarithmica of 1624, the logarithmic ruler for navigation invented by Edmund Gunter in 1624, the first with logarithmic scales, the development of the slide rule had an important impact on the engineering activities and little in the mathematics domain, reason why Oughtred did not want anything with them and relied in Forster for publishing the book related with these..